 Marianna Bukowski is a director, producer and writer working across feature documentary film, TV programmes and advertising.

-Born in Warsaw, Marianna escaped then-communist Poland at the age of four together with her mother, and grew up on a small island in Sweden.
-At 20 she moved to New York City to study at the Neighborhood Playhouse, after which she relocated again, this time to London where she has been working in the creative industries ever since.
+Born in Warsaw, Marianna escaped then-communist Poland at the age of four together with her mother, and grew up on an island in Sweden.
+At 20 she moved to New York City to study theatre and stagecraft at The Neighborhood Playhouse, after which she relocated again, this time to London where she has been working in the creative industries ever since.
 A visual storyteller at heart, her work ranges from conceptual advertising campaigns to historical features.

-The documentary 'Portrait of a Soldier' is Bukowski's first independent feature film.
+'Portrait of a Soldier' is Marianna Bukowski's first independent documentary feature film.
 It tells the story of the bloodiest resistance battle of World War II - the Warsaw Uprising in 1944 - as seen through the experiences of a 17 year old girl soldier.

-As an award-winning creative, Bukowski's advertising work includes TV promotions for 4 Creative (Channel4, Film4), BBC Creative (BBC One, Two and Four), Sky Creative Agency, Discovery, MTG and A+E Networks.
+As an award-winning creative, Bukowski's advertising work includes TV promotions for 4 Creative (Channel4, More4, Film4), BBC Creative (BBC One, Two and Four), Discovery Networks UK, Sky Creative Agency, Viasat /MTG and A+E Networks (History Channel).

 The 'FrightFest' Cinema Teaser Advert was the first in a series of high-profile trailers, all written and directed by Marianna Bukowski, for the horror film festival season on Film4 / Channel 4.

-More On-Air promotional work, can be found in the "Broadcast Creative" section.
+More TV promotional work, can be found in the "Broadcast Creative" section.

-For comissioned history programmes and projects, including the 5-part TV documentary series 'Heroes of War: Poland' (SKY/ History) and the Tower of London exhibit installation film 'Ravens', made for Historic Royal Palaces - Please visit "TV Programmes & Exhibit" section.
+For comissioned history programmes and projects, including the 5-part TV documentary series 'Heroes of War: Poland' (SKY Broadcasting / History Channel) and the Tower of London exhibit installation film 'Ravens', made for Historic Royal Palaces - Please visit "TV Programmes & Exhibit" section.

 Bukowski's own published writing as well as her appearances in press, radio and television can be found in the "Press / Media" section.